containers/podman/install.md

 #### runc installed

 The latest version of `runc` is expected to be installed on the system.
-It is picked up as the default runtime by kpod.
+It is picked up as the default runtime by podman.

 #### Setup CNI networking